fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 It checks that the form is valid with `_formKey.currentState!.validate()`.
 Speaking of validation, we should probably add some validation rules.
-We are going to add those in a separate file, so we don't pollute `RegisterForm`.
+We are going to add those in a separate file.
+Such that we don't pollute `RegisterForm`.

 `lib/account/register/validators.dart`